 The Board of Teachers Mutual Bank Limited believes merging with Australian Mutual Bank is in the best interests of members and recommends members vote in favour of the Resolution.

-By merging with Australian Mutual Bank, we will create an even stronger and more resilient bank with increased capacity to invest in what our members value: customer service, competitive financial products, and digital banking services - including fraud and scams prevention technology - as well as support for our professions.
+By merging with Australian Mutual Bank, we will create an even stronger and more resilient bank with increased capacity to invest in what our members value: customer service, competitive financial products, and digital banking services - including fraud and scams prevention technology.

-As a Merged Bank, we’ll remain committed to supporting the industries and communities that support us, through sponsorships, scholarships and other community partnerships.
-In bringing our two trusted banks together, we’ll create one of Australia’s largest member-owned banks with $13.4 billion in total assets, approximately 280,000 members, 750 employees and an expanded branch footprint.
+As a merged bank, we’ll remain committed to supporting the professions and communities that support us, through sponsorships, scholarships and other community partnerships.

 Together, we’ll be an even stronger, more resilient, 100% member-owned bank.